fmordy01/MakersBnB/README.md

-Here’s the README formatted so you can directly paste it into your README file:

----

 # MakersBnB

 A back-end and front-end accommodation booking application inspired by Airbnb, developed collaboratively in an agile environment with sprints and test-driven development (TDD) practices.